nvaccess/nvda/source/brailleDisplayDrivers/albatross/readme.md

 This module contains driver for Caiku Albatross 46 and 80 braille displays.

-### Files

-- `__init.py__`
-- `constants.py`
-- `driver.py`
-- `gestures.py`
-- `_threading.py`

 ### General

-Opposite to many other displays Albatross models do not wait that driver sends query of their presence to them.
-In stead, they send continuously init packets until driver sends to them quit that connection has been established.
+Different to many other displays, Albatross models do not wait for the driver to send a query of their presence to the device.
+Instead, the device continuously sends initialization packets until driver requests to them quit, as the connection has been established.

-These displays also require that they get some data within approximately 2 seconds, otherwise they fall back to "wait for connection state" and start again send their init packets until driver sends quit packet.
+These displays also expect regular data packets, with frequency of at least one every 2 seconds.
+Otherwise they fall back to "wait for connection state" and start sending the initialization packets until the driver sends a quit packet.

-Similarly, if user enters device internal menu, then after exit init packets are continuously sent until driver sends quit packet.
+Similarly, if the user enters the device internal menu, after exiting, initialization packets are continuously sent until driver sends quit packet.

 Init packets are also sent when device is powered off and then on.